MrMicrowaveOven/AlgorithmsCurriculum/README.md

     * Stay sharp using [these tests][algo-specs] only after you get through the entire list while pairboarding.
     * Try [Codility][codility] if you want to do more on your own.
-* [Apply to the big tech companies.][fortune500]
-Big companies typically take longer to review applicants.

 [typical-interview]: ./interview-prep/typical_interview.md
 [good-questions]: ./self-presentation/good_questions.md